Van Dusen, Donna

 Number of Pages

 Since its inception in 1999, the Denver Health Paramedic School has had central to its mission the successful recruitment of minority paramedic students.
 Thus far, the education program has failed to produce a student body representative of minority ratios found within the state of Colorado.
 An action research model was employed to study the myriad of issues affecting successful minority recruitment.
 Through data collection including training program surveys and minority paramedic graduate interviews, the causative factors for this recruitment failure were identified and data-driven intervention strategies to improve this situation were recommended.
 Following consultation and discussion between the research collaborative group and action researcher, a decision was made to implement a minority recruitment program.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Nugent, Mike, "Analysis of Minority Student Recruiting Within the Denver Health Paramedic School" (2006).
-All Regis University Theses.
+Student Publications.
 326.